mcpython4-coding/Documentation/mcpython/common/entity/AbstractEntity.md

         function tell(self, msg: str)

-            tells the entity an message.
+            Tells the entity an message.
 Not intended to inter-mod com Should be used by say-commands
             :param msg: the msg to tell